TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 - Run and test the migration commands
 - Restart long-running processes

-Depending on the machine you're on and your internet connection, the migration may take anywhere between a few minutes and a few hours.
+Depending on your internet connection, the migration may take anywhere between a few minutes and a few hours.

 ### Before you start